Who’s covered by the minimum tenancy protections

 Tenants and flatmates: Who’s covered when you’re sharing the rent

-Your rights as a flatmate will depend on the agreement you have with the tenant or tenants.
-It’s a good idea to have a written flatmate agreement so that everyone knows what their responsibilities are.
 If there’s a dispute between a tenant and a flatmate (for example, about rent payments or electricity or internet bills), this can be taken to the Disputes Tribunal.
-Disputes between two or more tenants about things like bills can also go to the Disputes Tribunal.
-See the chapter “The Disputes Tribunal”.
+For more information about this process, see: “The Disputes Tribunal”.

 Boarders and boarding houses: When you’re covered